IBM-Cloud/docs-services/services/Reappt/index.md

 {:codeblock:.codeblock}
 {:pre: .pre}

-# Getting started with Reappt
+# Getting started with Diffusion Cloud
 {: #gettingstarted}

-Reappt from Push Technology helps you develop reactive applications faster with lower costs and reduced risks.
+Diffusion Cloud from Push Technology helps you develop reactive applications faster with lower costs and reduced risks.
 Reappt enables you to stream data at extreme scale and speed, to thousands of connections in real time.
 {:shortdesc}

-Before you can start creating apps that use realtime messaging, get a [Reappt service instance](https://console.ng.bluemix.net/catalog/services/reappt-from-push-technology/) by using the Bluemix user interface.
+Before you can start creating apps that use realtime messaging, get a [Diffusion Cloud service instance](https://console.ng.bluemix.net/catalog/services/diffusion-cloud-from-push-technology/) by using the Bluemix user interface.

-Complete these steps to get started with your Reappt service:
+Complete these steps to get started with your Diffusion Cloud service:

-1. Go to the dashboard of your Reappt service.
+1. Go to the dashboard of your Diffusion Cloud service.
    The Dashboard shows your service information and security information.

 2. Add users to the System Users table: